jush/SimpleSpyware/README.md

 ### Attributions
 App Material Icons: Attribution: Google Inc. - [Licencse](https://creativecommons.org/licenses/by/4.0/deed.en)

-- Thanks to the Google Android Security Team for resolving this issue on future Android versions.
+- Thanks to all Security Teams for resolving this issue on future Android versions.